Last updated: June 20, 2026

 South Dakota tax rules that matter

-The South Dakota DOR says South Dakota does not impose a state income tax.
-For a working single mother, this usually means there is no South Dakota individual income tax return to file and no South Dakota EITC to claim.
+The South Dakota Department of Revenue says South Dakota does not impose a state income tax.
+This is why there is no South Dakota EITC or South Dakota child tax credit for individual income tax returns.

-One example is the South Dakota Tax Refund Program for Senior Citizens and Citizens with Disabilities.
-For 2025 taxes, the state says a person must have been a South Dakota resident for all of 2025, be age 65 or older by January 1, 2025, or disabled at any time during 2025, and meet income limits.
-The 2026 application deadline is July 1, 2026.
+One example is the Tax Refund Program for Senior Citizens and Citizens with Disabilities.
+For 2025 taxes, the state says a person must have been a South Dakota resident for all of 2025, be age 65 or older on or before January 1, 2025, or disabled at any time during 2025, and meet income limits.
+The 2026 deadline is July 1, 2026.
+For questions, South Dakota DOR lists 1-800-829-9188, option 1.

 Free filing help in South Dakota

-Many single mothers should not have to pay just to claim basic tax credits.
+Many single mothers should not pay a large fee just to claim basic credits.
 IRS Free File Guided Tax is available for taxpayers with adjusted gross income of $89,000 or below for the 2026 filing season.
-IRS Free File partners cannot charge hidden fees or sell refund loans through the Free File program.
+IRS Free File partners are not allowed to charge hidden fees or sell refund anticipation loans through Free File.

 Documents to gather before filing